Get Your Best Mortgage Deal!

-House prices in the UK have been steadily increasing for years and securing a large enough mortgage to buy a house can be a significant challenge for many people in today’s housing market.
+House prices in the UK have been rising steadily for years, and securing a large enough mortgage can be a real challenge in today’s market.

-The good news is, it is possible to secure income multiples higher than 4.5 times income.
-In this guide we explain what you’ll need to apply and how to get the best deal.
+In this guide, we’ll explain how higher income multiple mortgages work, what you’ll need to apply, and how to get the best deal.

 What is a 5.5x salary mortgage?